Learning Tip: A Colourful Learning Experience

-Did you know babies need to see shapes, colors and objects at varying distances?
+Did you know babies need to see shapes, colours and objects at varying distances?
 All these images help form the brain's ability to recognize and organize visual information.

-Did you know babies prefer primary colors like reds and yellows?
-Single color objects (e.g., a red ball, a blue plush toy) will stimulate and engage younger infants.
+Did you know babies prefer primary colours like reds and yellows?
+Single colour objects (e.g., a red ball, a blue plush toy) will stimulate and engage younger infants.

 Did you know that babies are born with the ability to learn language?
 Make-believe and playacting actually help develop these important language skills.
 That's because "playing pretend" involves active, two-way talking.
 The more talking, singing and reading that a baby hears the more words she will understand and eventually use.
 When you and your baby "play out" the story, you are helping develop creativity and language skills.

-- Call out each new color you discover when you read a book or play with a toy.
-Children attach strong emotions to colors.
-Your child will most likely start developing a preference for a "favorite" color.
+- Call out each new colour you discover when you read a book or play with a toy.
+Children attach strong emotions to colours.
+Your child will most likely start developing a preference for a "favourite" colour.

 - When you encounter pictures of animals, ask your baby, "Who's this?" or "What does a lion say?"
 Even if your baby is too young to respond, he is thinking in complex ways just by listening.

 © 2001-2012 LeapFrog Enterprises, Inc. All rights reserved.